Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Conditions for benign overfitting

-Further, when $q > (1 - r)$, the same conclusion holds for $\Wls$. \end{corollary} We can again compare our result with the binary case~\cite{muthukumar2021classification}: when $k$ is finite, the conditions in Equation~\eqref{eq:benignmlm} are identical to those for the binary case.
-We also note that while Theorem~\ref{thm:classerrormlm} only provides an upper bound on MLM classification error,~\cite{muthukumar2021classification} provides matching lower bounds for the binary case that automatically apply to the MLM for the special case $k = 2$.
-Therefore, Equation~\eqref{eq:benignmlm} encapsulates sufficient and necessary conditions for consistency when $k$ is constant with respect to $n$.
+\begin{proof} We work from Equation~\eqref{eq:mlmerror} of Theorem~\ref{thm:classerrormlm}.
+For $\Pro_e - \Pro_{e,\mathsf{Bayes}} \to 0$ as $n \to \infty$, we require the exponent \\ $\frac{\min\{(m-1),(2q+r-1),(2q + 2r - 3/2)\}}{2} + (1 - r) - q \geq 0$.
+If $2q + 2r - 3/2$ is the minimizer, we would have $q + r - 3/4 + 1 - r - q = 1/4$, in which case the inequality is satisfied.
+If $2q+r-1$ is the minimizer, we would have $q+r/2 - 1/2 + 1 - r - q = \frac{1-r}{2} > 0$, in which case the inequality is again satisfied.
+Otherwise, we have $\frac{m-1}{2} + 1 - r - q > 0$, which implies $q < (1 -r) + \frac{(m-1)}{2}$. \end{proof} We can again compare our result with the binary case~\cite{muthukumar2021classification}: when $k$ is finite, the conditions in Equation~\eqref{eq:benignmlm} are identical to those for the binary case.
+We also note that while Theorem~\ref{thm:classerrormlm} only provides an upper bound on MLM classification error,~\cite{muthukumar2021classification} provides lower bounds for the binary case that automatically apply to the MLM for the special case $k = 2$.
+While there is a gap between the non-asymptotic rates, the necessary conditions for consistency coincide with Equation~\eqref{eq:benignmlm}.
+Therefore, Equation~\eqref{eq:benignmlm} encapsulates sufficient and necessary conditions for consistency when $k$ is kept constant with respect to $n$.
 Moreover, as~\cite{muthukumar2021classification} show, the condition $q \leq (1 - r)$ would be requirement for a corresponding \emph{regression} task to generalize; consequently, Corollary~\ref{cor:benignmlm} shows that \emph{multiclass classification can generalize even when regression does not.}